|

 Where

 seen?
-Growing on small stones, this colony of tiny animals
+This colony of tiny animals

 is often overlooked.
 However, they are commonly seen on our